build-trust/ockam-documentation/reference/libraries/rust/secure-channels.md

 ### Run

-Run the responder:
+Run the responder in a separate terminal tab and keep it running:

 ```
 cargo run --example 05-secure-channel-over-two-transport-hops-responder
 ```

-Run middle:
+Run the middle node in a separate terminal tab and keep it running:

 ```
 cargo run --example 05-secure-channel-over-two-transport-hops-middle